 John appears on the 1840 Conway County, Arkansas, census in Hardin Township, living in the Greenbrier area.
 He is listed as a male between the age of 10 and 15.

-Conway County tax records show that John paid a poll tax in Conway County in 1847, probably when he turned 21 and was old enough to vote.
-We found record of John paying a poll tax again in 1852 in Conway County.
+In 1847, John paid a poll tax in Conway County, probably when he turned 21 and was old enough to vote.

-In 1849, John's father purchased land in Benton Township of Conway County, near Quitman, and moved his family there from the Greenbrier area where they had lived for several years.
+In 1849, John's father acquired 160 acres of land near Quitman, in Benton Township of Conway County, and moved his family there from the Greenbrier area where they had lived for several years.

 The 1850 Conway County census, Benton Township, Quitman Post Office, shows John, age 25, single, living at home with his parents.
 The census lists his place of birth as Kentucky.

-John married Larrinora Russell on October 13, 1859, in Conway County.
+John married Larinda Russell on October 13, 1859, in Conway County.
 The marriage is recorded in Conway County Marriage Book 1, page 201.
-Larrinora Russell was born about 1836, in Tennessee, according to census records.
+Larinda Russell was born about 1836, in Tennessee, according to census records.
+(Note: We believe she had been married prior to her marriage to John, and that Russell was her married name.
+We also believe she had two children from this marriage.)

-Conway County deed records show that John purchased 200 acres of land in 1859.
+In 1859, Conway County deed records show that John purchased 200 acres of land in Section 26, Township 8 N, Range 12 W, of Conway County.
 Deed Book I, page 124, shows that 80 acres of that land was purchased from William M. Poe on December 29, 1859.
 Page 131 of the same book shows the sale of 40 acres of that land to James Carroll on April 17, 1860.
-(The property John bought is located about 4 or 5 miles from present day Woolly Hollow State Park in Faulkner County, Arkansas.)
-John paid taxes in 1860 on 200 acres of land in Conway County.
+(The property John bought is located about 4 or 5 miles east-northeast of present day Woolly Hollow State Park in Faulkner County, Arkansas.)
+John paid taxes on his 200 acres of land in 1960.

 John appears on the 1860 Conway County census, in Benton Township.
 He is listed as 36, a farmer, born in Tennessee.
-(You will remember that on the 1850 census, John was listed as being born in Kentucky.)
-Listed with John on the 1860 census is his wife, Larrinora, age 24; a son whose name we could not read, age 7, born in Tennessee and a daughter, Salina C., age 3, born in Missouri.
-It is possible that the two children that appear on the 1860 census with John and Larrinora were her children from a prior marriage and they were using their step-father's name.
+(John was listed as being born in Kentucky on the 1850 census.)
+Listed with John on the 1860 census is Larinda, age 24; a male whose name we could not read, age 7, born in Tennessee and Salina C., age 3, born in Missouri.
+The children were listed as McClure, but we believe they were Larinda's children from a prior marriage.
 The census indicates John's real estate property was valued at $300 and his personal property at $50.

 Records show John paid taxes on 160 acres of land in Conway County in 1861.

-On March 5, 1862, John enlisted in the Confederate 31st Arkansas Infantry, Co.
+On March 5, 1862, John enlisted as a Private in the Confederate 31st Arkansas Infantry, Co.
 G, in Conway County for a period of one year.
-The enlistment papers show his age at that time to be 43 years, born in Kentucky, and a farmer.
-Military papers show he carried the rank of a Sgt.
-5 from March 5, 1862 through December 31, 1862.
-Apparently he was demoted for some reason at that time because other papers show he carried the rank of a Sgt.
-4 from January 1, 1863 through February 28, 1863.
-John reenlisted in March of 1863, by which time he was demoted down to a private.
+The enlistment papers show his age at that time to be 43 years (he was actually about 36), born in Kentucky, and a farmer.
+Military papers show he quickly advanced to the rank of Sgt.
 At some time during his enlistment, John was moved from Co.
 G to Co.
 A of the 31st Arkansas Regiment.
 John's unit was engaged in heavy fighting in Tennessee.
 A muster card dated April 4, 1863, Shelbyville, Tennessee, shows John as being sick.
 (Sources tell us that disease killed at least two soldiers for every one that was killed in combat during the Civil War.)
-Records show that John died in service on April 20, 1863, at or near Shelbyville, Tennessee.
-We believe he is buried near Shelbyville.
+Records show that John died in camp on April 20, 1863, at Shelbyville, Tennessee.
+We believe he is buried at Shelbyville.